 I would reframe things this way: Transgender people often have a more complicated relationship with our sex-related traits (as they may be discordant with our identified and lived genders), and thus the language that we use to describe or discuss these traits may seem arcane, or nonsensical, or unnecessary to the average cisgender person.
 And because they are unfamiliar with this language (and/or flat-out antagonistic toward us), some cisgender people will subsequently misinterpret this language and differing perspective as some sort of “denial.”

 While writing about this, I couldn’t help but think back to a patient intake form that I once had to fill out upon visiting a new doctor.
-The form separated out all the male questions (e.g., when was your last prostate examine) from the female questions (e.g., when was your last breast exam).
+The form separated out all the male questions (e.g., when was your last prostate exam) from the female questions (e.g., when was your last breast exam).
 Multiple items from each sex category applied to me, so I filled out answers in both fields.
 Honestly, it felt really sucky — not because I’m in denial about my body or my sexual traits, but because the form suggested that who I was should not even be possible.

 What I’m trying to convey here is that trans people are not in any way “denying” or “erasing” biological sex differences.
 We are simply objecting to those who invoke real or imagined biological sex differences in their attempts to exclude us.